 Join us in a safe, affirming space to connect with people in the LGBTQQIA community and discuss various themes and topics.
 Topics include navigating relationships, family dynamics, religion/spirituality, discrimination, questioning, identities, intersectionality, coming out, having fun, and many more.
 Drop-in group for LGBTQ-Plus identified students (no allies, please).
 Facilitators: Leilani and Nicole

-This group (MEN: Meaningful Exploration and Networking) provides an opportunity for men to talk about issues they commonly face while receiving support and feedback from other men.
+This group provides an opportunity for men to talk about issues they commonly face while receiving support and feedback from other men.
 A safe, confidential space will be provided to allow members to explore topics in-depth, with the goal of increasing self-awareness and life satisfaction.
 Counselor referral or pre-screening required (no drop-ins).
 Facilitators: Miguel and Daniel

 A supportive environment for women to talk, explore and grow.
-Topics can include stress, balance, relationships, school, work, identity, self esteem/confidence, body image, culture and many many more.
+Topics can include stress, mental health, wellness, balance, relationships, school, work, identity, self esteem/ confidence, body image, culture and many many more.
 Counselor referral or pre-screening required (no drop-ins).
 Facilitator: Colleen, Jevon, and Rebecca

 Mindful Living and Coping Skills

 CALM (Calming Anxiety and Living Mindfully) Tuesdays, 3-4:30pm

 C.A.L.M is designed to help you effectively manage anxiety, reduce limitations, and increase awareness, insight, and self-compassion.
 This program will be held for 6 consecutive weeks.
 Counselor referral or pre-screening required (no drop-ins).
 Facilitators: David and Kaiwen